-In accordance with 10 CFR 2.202.
-AREVA NP-Lynchburg must, and any other person adversely affected by this Order may, submit an answer to this Order, and may request a hearing regarding this Order, within twenty (20) days of the date of this Order.
+In accordance with 10 CFR 2.202, GNF-A must, and any other person adversely affected by this Order may, submit an answer to this Order and may request a hearing with regard to this Order, within twenty (20) days of the date of this Order.
 Where good cause is shown, consideration will be given to extending the time to request a hearing.
-A request for an extension of time in which to submit an answer, or request a hearing must be made in writing to the Director, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, Washington, DC 20555, and include a statement of good cause for the extension.
+A request for extension of time in which to submit an answer or request a hearing must be made in writing to the Director, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, Washington, DC 20555, and include a statement of good cause for the extension.
 The answer may consent to this Order.
-Unless the answer consents to this Order, the answer shall, in writing and under oath or affirmation, specifically set forth the matters of fact and law by which AREVA NP-Lynchburg, or other entities adversely affected, rely, and the reasons as to why the Order should not have been issued.
+Unless the answer consents to this Order, the answer shall, in writing and under oath or affirmation, specifically set forth the matters of fact and law by which GNF-A or other entities adversely affected rely, and the reasons as to why the Order should not have been issued.
 Any answer or request for a hearing shall be submitted to the Secretary, Office of the Secretary, U.S. Nuclear Regulatory Commission, ATTN: Rulemakings and Adjudications Staff, Washington, DC 20555.
-Copies shall also be sent to the Director, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, Washington, DC 20555, to the Assistant General Counsel for Materials Litigation and Enforcement at the same address, and to AREVA NP-Lynchburg if the answer or hearing request is by a person other than AREVA NP-Lynchburg.
-Because of possible delays in delivery of mail to United States Government offices, it is requested that answers and requests for hearing be transmitted to the Secretary of the Commission, either by means of facsimile transmission to 301-415-1101, or via e-mail to hearingdocket@nrc.gov, and also to the Office of the General Counsel, either by means of facsimile transmission to 301-415-3725, or via e-mail to OGCMailCenter@nrc.gov.
-If an entity other than AREVA NP-Lynchburg requests a hearing, that entity shall set forth with particularity the manner in which its interest is adversely affected by this Order and shall address the criteria set forth in 10 CFR 2.309.
+Copies shall also be sent to the Director, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, Washington, DC 20555, to the Assistant General Counsel for Materials Litigation and Enforcement at the same address, and to GNF-A, if the answer or hearing request is by an entity other than GNF-A. Because of possible delays in delivery of mail to United States Government offices, it is requested that answers and requests for hearing be transmitted to the Secretary of the Commission, either by means of facsimile transmission to (301) 415-1101, or via e-mail to hearingdocket@nrc.gov, and also to the Office of the General Counsel either by means of facsimile transmission to (301) 415-3725, or via e-mail to OGCMailCenter@nrc.gov.
+If an entity other than GNF-A requests a hearing, that entity shall set forth, with particularity, the manner in which their interest is adversely affected by this Order, and shall address the criteria set forth in 10 CFR 2.309.

-If a hearing is requested by AREVA NP-Lynchburg or a person whose interest is adversely affected, the Commission will issue an Order designating the time and place of any hearing.
+If a hearing is requested by GNF-A, or a person whose interest is adversely affected, the Commission will issue an Order designating the time and place of any hearing.
 If a hearing is held, the issue to be considered at such hearing shall be whether this Order should be sustained.

-Pursuant to 10 CFR 2.202(c)(2)(i), AREVA NP-Lynchburg may, in addition to demanding a hearing, at the time the answer is filed, or sooner, move that the presiding officer set aside the immediate effectiveness of the Order on the grounds that the Order, including the need for immediate effectiveness, is not based on adequate evidence, but on mere suspicion, unfounded allegations, or error.
-In the absence of any request for hearing, or written approval of an extension of time in which to request a hearing, the provisions as specified above in Section III shall be final twenty (20) days from the date of this Order without further order or proceedings.
-If an extension of time for requesting a hearing has been approved, the provisions as specified above in Section III, shall be final when the extension expires if a hearing request has not been received.
+Pursuant to 10 CFR 2.202(c)(2)(i), GNF-A may, in addition to demanding a hearing, at the time the answer is filed or sooner, move the presiding officer to set aside the immediate effectiveness of the Order on the grounds that the Order, including the need for immediate effectiveness, is not based on adequate evidence, but on mere suspicion, unfounded allegations, or error.
+In the absence of any request for hearing, or written approval of an extension of time in which to request a hearing, the provisions as specified above in Section III, shall be final twenty (20) days from the date of this Order without, further order or proceedings.
+If an extension of time for requesting a hearing has been approved, the provisions, as specified above in Section III, shall be final when the extension expires, if a hearing request has not been received.

 An answer or a request for hearing shall not stay the immediate effectiveness of this order.